Lightweight Transformer Backbone for Medical Object Detection

+In this section, we introduce how the feature maps of ResNet are rearranged as feature patches and fit the inputs of our ViT, and how the feature patches are reconstructed with the original shape of feature maps generated by ResNet.
+The feature rearrangement and reconstruction process of our model are shown in Fig.\ref{fig2}.

-The entire procedure of our ViT-ResNet is shown in Fig.\ref{object-detection}.
-It is divided into three parts: feature map transformation, attention on image feature patches, and feature map reconstruction.
-Each patch of feature map in the ResNet outputs will be subjected to the following transformation in the first section:
+\textbf{Feature map rearrangement} The ResNet outputs have the shapes of $(B, C_k, H_k, W_k)$, in which $B$ is the batch size, $C_k$, $H_k$ and $W_k$ denote the number of channels, feature map height and width in the $k^{th}$ layer.
+Each patch of feature map in the ResNet outputs will be subjected to the following rearrangement in the first section: